 On summer days, the orcas pods can be seen from the trail and wildflowers are in full bloom.
 This hike is accessible year-round and I truly believe it is enjoyable year-round.

-Should Iceberg Point be a Classic Hike?
+Should Iceberg Point be a Classic Hike of WA?

 This should be a classic hike of Washington.